WBBL finals race: The run home for each club

 Nov 21 v Strikers (Adelaide Oval)

-A washout against the top-ranked Renegades on Thursday saw the Stars jump above the Strikers and Sixers into fourth spot.
-However, it is unlikely they will remain there, with just two games remaining compared to the Strikers' five.
-They do remain a mathematical chance of making the four, but would need to win both games by significant margins and have other results go their way.
-With their next game not until November 20 (the Strikers, by contrast, play three matches in that time) their season could be over by the time they meet the Scorchers at Adelaide Oval.
+The Stars do remain a mathematical chance of making the four, but would need to win both games by significant margins and have other results go their way.
+Their next game is not until November 20, and the equation for Meg Lanning's team will be fairly simple by then.

 The run home